 Repair a leaky output or battery of a Roland JP-8000 Synthesizer – Tutorial – Reparatur24.
 November 2019

 Today I write about a lovely piece of gear.
-Customer brought in this Oberheim OXBa with the following situation.
+An Oberheim OXBa with the following situation.

 "Switches on, but no "musical" sound except some noise here and there."

-I tested it immediately and found out, that the main problem was no sound was in the memory due to an empty battery.
+I found out, that the main problem was no sound was stored in the memory due to an empty battery.
 When I manually designed a sound it started to work.
 Having done that I found the keyboard wasn´t working quite well.
 Not all keys were working, especially not in the first instance, and the keys itself were quite noisy (bad key bushings).
-He asked me, if I can repair these issues and I said yesss...

 So one thing to do was to change the battery.
 I did that 1:1, so I put in a new 3 volt BR-2/3A lithium battery.
 Then I tried to load in the preset factory file via the cassette interface, but that didn´t work at this point.
 So I decided to clean the keyboard and the switch panel first.